fastrgv/AdaVenture/README.md

 adaventure32.bat (Windows 32-bit)
 adaventure64.bat (Windows 64-bit)
-adaventure_osx (Mac)
 adaventure_gnu (Linux, gnat build)

-The linux executable has been recently tested on Trisquel, ScientificLinux, and Mint.
+The linux executable has been recently tested, and runs well on Trisquel, ScientificLinux, OpenSuse, and Mint.

+**If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the "padsp" command:  "padsp <exe-name>".**

 Also, the Windows executable can be run on linux using wine thusly:
 	* wine binw32/adaventure32.exe

-Windows users note: I suggest that you DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Windows users note: DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
 Simply use the windows version.

-Mac users can also navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
-Note that any jerkiness experienced while running at HiDpi can be elliminated by editting the bundle-controls to force LowDpi.

-Save the game [ v-key ] prior to risky behavior or quitting, in order to resume later.
+Remember to save the game [ v-key ] prior to risky behavior or quitting, in order to resume later.

 In case of trouble moving, switch to 1st person.